 Trees: Silver birch

-Building: White House, oldest dwelling in the valley (Map ref.
+Building: The White House, oldest dwelling in the valley built around 1580.
+(Map ref.
 879 581) NB a private house

-Feature: bridge which crosses the Biddulph Valley Railway (Map ref.
+Feature: Bridge which crosses the Biddulph Valley Way between Washington Close and Halls Road playing fields.
+(Map ref.
 882 584)

 Feature: Buttercups and bindweed which are most common along the Biddulph Valley Walkway